 There’s nothing I love more than a beautiful before and after, and even more so when the redesign is eco-friendly.
-Cathy McMurray of Olio United took the Earth into consideration in nearly every decision when she and her husband took on a major kitchen renovation, and the result is stunning!
+Cathy McMurray of Olio United took the Earth into consideration in nearly every decision when she and her husband took on a major kitchen renovation, they got a new countertop from Floform’s Portland page and the result is stunning!

 Here’s some information about the project in Cathy’s own words:

 The before pictures were shot during our final walk through, so this is the way that the previous owner had the kitchen and dining room set up.
 If you look closely in the first photo, there are parts of the kitchen that were unfinished when we moved in: no backsplash, unpainted window trim, no baseboard or door trim, no cabinets on one wall, etc. We replaced/covered every surface, including the ceilings.
 We took out the makeshift hutch in between the kitchen and dining room, which opened up the space a lot more, and added an archway.
 (Our main floor is only 850 sq. ft.)

 And here’s some information about the eco-friendly products they used to make the room complete: